Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: An Iterative Planning Framework for Interactive Environments

 \subsection{The Iterative Planning Algorithm}

-We follow the previously described ``\emph{recalibrate each episode, then transfer}'' approach.
+\end{fullblock} \begin{shortblock} \subsectionshort{The Iterative Planning Algorithm} \end{shortblock} We follow the previously described ``\emph{recalibrate each episode, then transfer}'' approach.
 Algorithmically, the central challenge is to compute the next radius $r_{j+1}$, which must ensure safety for the next policy $\pi_{j+1}$ before we have even computed $\pi_{j+1}$.
 Formally, to compute $\pi_{j+1}$ we need to know $r_{j+1}$ for which we have to know $M_{j+1}$, which in turn depends on $\pi_{j+1}$, creating an implicit problem.
 We first define this problem and then present two ways to solve it: a computationally expensive but exact "implicit solver" and a computationally cheap "explicit solution" (used in our main analysis).